cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Symbolic labels

 When the [`symbolic-labels` directive](SYNTAX-5-OTHER.markdown#option-symbolic-labels) is set to `true`, an additional operation is needed when the minimal value handled by the jump table is different from 0, to account for the offset.
 This additional operation increases both optimization cost and execution cost.
-To prevent the increase in the execution cost, the jump table is padded with additional jumps when the minimal value is between `1` and `3`.
+To prevent the increase in the execution cost, the jump table is padded with additional entries to remove the offset, when the minimal value is between `1` and `3`.

 When `symbolic-labels` is set to `false`, the offset is computed at compile time, therefore no additional instruction is needed and no jump table padding occurs.